 In his most recent book, Frans de Waal notes that “among chimpanzees, hierarchy permeates everything.”
 Among the females this is taken for granted and does not lead to conflict.
 But among males, “power is always up for grabs.”
 It “has to be fought for and jealously guarded against contenders.”
 Male chimpanzees are “schmoozing and scheming Machiavellians.”
 The question is: Are we?

 We see this in the opening chapter of the Torah in which God creates the human person in His image and likeness, meaning that we are all equally fragments of the Divine.
 Why, asked the Sages, was man created singly?
-“So that no one could say, My ancestors were greater than yours.”
-Something of this egalitarianism can be heard in Moses’ remark to Joshua, “Would that all the Lord’s people were prophets, that He would rest his spirit on them.”
+“So that no one could say: My ancestors were greater than yours” (Mishnah Sanhedrin 4:5).
+Something of this egalitarianism can be heard in Moses’ remark to Joshua, “Would that all the Lord’s people were prophets, that He would rest his spirit on them” (Num.
+11:29).

 Is hierarchy an inevitable feature of all advanced civilisations?
-Maimonides seems to say Yes.
+Maimonides seems to say yes.
 For him, monarchy was a positive institution, not a mere concession.
-Abarbanel seems to say No. There are passages in his writing that suggest he was a utopian anarchist who believed that in an ideal world no one would rule over anyone.
+Abarbanel seems to say no. There are passages in his writings that suggest he was a utopian anarchist who believed that in an ideal world no one would rule over anyone.
 We would each acknowledge only the sovereignty of God.

 Putting together the story of Korach and Frans de Waal’s chimpanzee version of House of Cards, the conclusion seems to follow that where there is hierarchy, there will be struggles to be alpha male.
 The result is what Thomas Hobbes called “a perpetual and restless desire of power after power, that ceaseth only in death.”